Public-Health-Scotland/vscode_prep/README.md

 - The vscode window will load your empty folder
 - It's time to activate your personal venv.
 It needs to be activated by terminal.
 You have to open a termina (ctrl + shift + ')
 - You need to remember you venv folder name, run this command to activate it: `source /mnt/homes/your_user/myenv/bin/activate`
-- You need to update your pip which helps to download new packages: `pip install --upgrade pip`
+- You need to update your pip which helps to download new packages: `pip install --upgrade pip wheel`
 - You can install required packages using a requirements.txt to facilitate the process: `pip install -r path/requirements.txt`
 - It is important to know your packages versions for compatibility purposes.
 It is also important to make sure if they are from trusted sources and regularly updated: https://pypi.org/
 - This step is required if you installed the JupyterLab package: `python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"`